dippy2214/Unity-Audio-Visualiser/README.md

 to look for multimedia MPEG files, and then download these into the program.
 Is this performant?
 No. Is it a simple solution?
 Also no. But it was quick, easy and just the right amount of silly for a project like this (and besides, realising I could use web requests this way did make me smile).

+This is what I did, but my implementation comes with some real drawbacks.
+Currently the program loads all audio files on startup, which creates a major lag spike.
+It also stores all audio files in memory for the entire time the program is running, making it memory inefficient.
+Both of these problems also scale dramatically the more audio files you put in that folder to load into the program.
+The simple answer on how to fix this is to only load up the audio files for each song, which would have fixed both of these at the expense of a smaller lag spike at the start of every track.
+However, the only true solution would be to make a proper file loading system that didn't run through web requests, which is not a performant answer to the problem.